 Study during class breaks.
 Many students neglect to take advantage of these valuable hours.
 Utilize this time to complete assigned readings to arrive prepared for class and ready to ask questions.

 If you can’t study before classes, plan to study immediately following them.
 Be sure to plan what you’ll be studying to remain on task and complete the most important assignments first.

 Schedule 50-90 minute study sessions per class.
 Once you’re done, take a 10-15 minute break.
 Resume studying once your break concludes.
 Short breaks are beneficial, especially if you plan on studying hours at a time.

 Set aside an hour per week to review weekly progress.
-Students often benefit by doing this during the weekend since they’re less stressed.
+Students often benefit from doing this during the weekend since they’re less stressed.

 It’s essential to develop flexible schedules since it’s impossible to predict unexpected emergencies and distractions.
 Students often set themselves up for failure by cramming too much into their schedules.

-Begin planning by filling time slots with set activities, such as extracurricular, church, work, social, lab, and other activities.
+Begin planning by filling time slots with set activities, such as extracurricular, church, work, social, fun, and other activities.
 Once this is done, fill available time slots with other tasks.
 Be flexible by creating interchangeable time slots.
-For example, if you set aside 2 hours to study chemistry and another 2 hour block to socialize with friends, be sure that these blocks can be switched in case a conflict arises.
+For example, if you set aside 2 hours to study chemistry and another 2-hour block to socialize with friends, be sure that these blocks can be switched in case a conflict arises.

 Regardless of how well you plan, you’ll be frequently required to deviate from it.
 This is the advantage of interchangeable blocks since you can’t predict what will happen, but you can compensate for it and still complete every planned task.